 Yes, order consolidation reduces the number of packages and shipments, which can significantly bring down the cost of shipping.

 Consolidation in the warehouse is the process of collecting small shipments from multiple suppliers into one storage facility, where they are combined to create larger shipments that are more economical.

 Does ShipBob consolidate orders?

-ShipBob optimizes every shipment to consolidate orders and avoid splitting them.
-This helps to keep costs low while speeding up deliveries and enhancing the order fulfillment experience.
+ShipBob optimises every shipment to consolidate orders and avoid splitting them.
+This helps to keep costs low while speeding up deliveries and enhancing the order fulfilment experience.
 However, you have the option to split orders that are in Exception when one or more items are out of stock.

 What are consolidated shipments?